|Section Number||CRN||Meeting Time||Location|

 MyLab IT software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
 It also provides support for automatically grading MyLab Bonus Projects assignments.
 MyLab IT simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.

-MyLab IT and the course textbooks must be purchased as part of a bundle.
-Unless you specifically want print copies of the textbooks, you should buy the Electronic Bundle.
+MyLab IT and the course textbooks must be purchased as part of a package.
+Unless you specifically want print copies of the textbooks, you should buy the Electronic Access Code.

 Electronic Access Code with eTexts and MyLab IT

 Available online from Pearson: $120.00

 Purchasing from Pearson automatically provides access to MyLab IT and the eTexts.
 The version sold at the bookstores is an access card for MyLab IT and the eTexts.

 Print Bundle with Print Books, eTexts, and MyLab IT

 MyLab IT is required and must be purchased new for each student.
 MyLab IT and eText access are valid for 12 months.

 Windows version of Microsoft Office 2016/2019 Professional/Pro Plus or Microsoft Office 365